 How To Spend An Awesome Rainy Day In Wales

 1. Get out and about anyway.
 Any Brit will tell you: don’t you dare let the rain stop you from exploring.
 Otherwise, you’ll rarely get out.
 Grab your umbrella, wellies, waterproof jacket and get out exploring anyway.

 2. Play board games inside.
 One of my most favourite pastimes, playing board games is the perfect rainy day activity.
 And something the whole family can enjoy!

 3. Go cave trampolining!
 Near Porthmadog, you have the opportunity to trampoline inside underground caves with Bounce Below.
 Although the caves may leak in a few places here and there, you’ll stay dry for the most part.

 4. Speed down a giant slide.
 Just add a bit of rain, and this instantly becomes a giant waterslide!
 Head to Ebbw Vale for a fun day out!

 5. Race against the clock in an escape room.
 Found in most cities across the UK, escape rooms are all the rage at the moment.
 You’ll find a bunch in Cardiff that will certainly get your brain exercising!

-Bonus: For more rainy day ideas, check out this guide of 45 more awesome things to do in Wales (with most being wet weather friendly)!
+Bonus: For more rainy day ideas, check out this post on 10+ cool and unique things to do in Wales (with most being wet weather friendly)!

 My advice?
 Expect rain… but celebrate the possibilities of a sunshine bonus!
 Now, get out there and enjoy exploring Wales!